Tinder in Pakistan haww haye

 A walk down memory lane would end you somewhere on Orkut, where many a love stories commenced in the crisp summer of ’05 but Tinder came with a certain undertone.

 When curiosity claimed the best of me, I finally decided to see what the fuss was about.
 I gave myself a month to meet, interact and get to know men from around my city and then judge the app.
 The app is linked to your Facebook account, acquiring pertinent information like your interests and mutual friends before it plays matchmaker.

-Friends, friends of friends, husbands of current friends, ex-boyfriends of friends, exes, ex’s cousins, it seemed everybody was on tinder and I never got the memo.
+Friends, friends of friends, husbands of current friends, ex-boyfriends of friends, exes, ex’s cousins, it seemed everybody was on Tinder in Pakistan and I never got the memo.

 I somehow enjoyed the swiping, consumed by superficial power, it was a high like no other, something rishta aunties must feel on a regular basis.
 I was taking revenge on behalf of all women ever for being reduced to the crook in her nose or the croon in her teeth.
 Of course the strategy died down by my fifteenth swipe, this is when things became, well, classically me.